 What is CBD?

 CBD is another compound that’s also found in cannabis, but unlike its cousin THC, CBD will not get you high.
-There is evidence suggesting that it can counteract the effects of THC, meaning that CBD could potentially be used to save those edible overeaters from a few paragraphs ago.
+There is evidence suggesting that it can counteract the effects of THC, meaning that CBD could potentially be used to save those edible overeaters from their uncomfortable high.

-What Are the Chemical Structures of CBD and THC?
+How Do the Chemical Structures of CBD and THC Differ?

 CBD and THC are natural chemical elements found in cannabis, consisting of around 113 bi- and tri-cyclic compounds.
-They share the same molecular formula composed of 21 carbon atoms, 30 hydrogens, and two of oxygen (C21H30O2).
+They share the same molecular formula composed of 21 carbon atoms, 30 hydrogens, and two oxygens (C21H30O2).

 The biological fusion of CBD and THC in cannabis also follows the same conversions.
-Both start as cannabigerolic acid (CBGA), which is the starting point of each natural phytocannabinoids.
-CBGA begins to cyclize into tetrahydrocannabinolic acid (THCA) and cannabidiolic acid (CBDA) through their respective synthase.
+Both start as cannabigerolic acid (CBGA), which is the starting point of each natural phytocannabinoid.
+CBGA begins to cyclize into tetrahydrocannabinolic acid (THCA) and cannabidiolic acid (CBDA) through their respective synthases.

 CBD and THC are cyclic compounds because they contain one or more series of atoms connected to form a ring.
 Their final chemical forms develop through decarboxylation of their acidic structure; however, there is a significant structural difference between them.